-Unfortunately due to COVID-19, we are unable to receive and process cheques for landlord registration at this time.
-We will keep this decision under review.
-Apologies for any inconvenience.
+Unfortunately due to COVID-19, cheques for landlord registration are unable to be received or processed at this time.
+This decision will be kept under review.
+Apologies for any inconvenience

 Landlords who need to register

 All landlords who let properties under a private tenancy in Northern Ireland must register.
 You must provide accurate and up-to-date information about yourself and your properties.